Delegate Onboarding announcement

 We envision a system in which token-holders who take economic stake in the network elect Delegates who take social stake in the community.

 A vital piece of creating a thriving governance ecosystem is attracting dedicated Delegates and giving them a platform for accessibility.
-These individuals, teams, community members, builders, and everything in between are to become the core decision makers in the StarkNet network, and soul of StarkNet governance.
-We are making an open call for all interested in becoming a Delegate to post their Delegate profile on the Delegate profile thread.
+These individuals, teams, community members, builders, and everything in between are to become the core decision makers in the StarkNet network, and soul of Starknet governance.
+We are making an open call for all interested in becoming a Delegate to post their Delegate profile on the Delegate Profile page.
 Posting a Delegate profile is not required to receive delegation, but will increase Delegate’s visibility to potential Delegators and the broader community.
 We also provided a Delegate Expectations framework for community members to gauge the expectations of Delegates.
-Over time the community can expect more tooling to facilitate and incentivize the relationship between Delegates, token-holders, StarkNet Core-Developers, and the broader community.
+Over time the community can expect more tooling to facilitate and incentivize the relationship between Delegates, token-holders, Starknet Core-Developers, and the broader community.

 Hello @DevenMat ,